Monday, August 17, 2026

 Where's my blog: If you want to follow my blog, go here and sign up to follow.

-What's on my sewing machine: Now put away until I can start the quilt I have in my head.
+What's on my sewing machine: Still put away until the next project.

 Where are my books: The stories in each book first appeared in the blog, and they are reproduced in print with a few changes.